-They have their own ability to use the relationships they have to engage customers, make recommendations, and be directly compensated for it.
+They can use the relationships they have to engage customers, make recommendations, and be directly compensated for it.

 She's going to either make it up to them when this is all over or cut them a check.
 She is enabling her crew to act as affiliates to help her sell her way out of this crunch.

-They could be giving styling tips when using virtual meetings for clients working from home.
+They could give styling tips when using virtual meetings for clients working from home.
 They could be helping people get the right height for their paintings or to move a chandelier, they could be helping fix something, plant something, or cook something.
 The list is endless.

-Now here’s the catch, you have to have a website that has the ability to let them buy products or this doesn’t work.
+Now, here’s the catch: you have to have a website that can let them buy products or this doesn’t work.
 You don’t want employees writing down customer’s credit card information to be entered at a later time.